magentabusiness/magentabusiness.github.io/docs/iot-gateway/guides/how-to-connect-modbus-device.md

 Let's analyze our settings:

 1. General configuration of connector.
 In this section we have defined main settings (e. g. connector name — Modbus Default Server, port — 5020 etc.).
 You can read more about available parameters here.
 2. General device configuration.
-In this section we have defined main settings of our Modbus device (e. g. device name within ThingsBoard — TH_sensor, unit id — 1 etc.).
+In this section we have defined main settings of our Modbus device (e. g. device name within IoT Hub — TH_sensor, unit id — 1 etc.).
 You can read more about available parameters here.
 3. Timeseries configuration.
 In this section we set up temperature and humidity parameters.
 You can read more about available parameters here.
 4. Attributes configuration.
 In this section we have defined the settings for batteryLevel attribute within ThingsBoard.
 You can read more about available parameters here.